top of page

 • Connect with fellow trainees and other EMDR therapists.
 Encouraging texts, chats over lunch with local colleagues, and informal consultation groups can provide valuable support.

-• Within two weeks following Part I, use EMDR therapy with at least one client and schedule your first consultation.
+• Immediately following Part I, use EMDR therapy with at least one client and schedule your first consultation.
 Move through phases one and two; begin to conceptualize from an AIP lens (you will learn what this means!).
 You may need a gentle or more solid nudge to move into phases three through six, but get there.
 This is the heart of healing in EMDR!
 The more you don’t do EMDR, the more you don’t do EMDR.
 Get in there and do the dang thing!
 Before long, you won't want to stop doing EMDR.

 • Consider completing a portion of your 10 consultation hours individually.
 Though this is a more expensive option than group, it’s well worth it.
 You’ve already invested in the training; consultation is where EMDR will come alive in your clinical practice.